Thundarr the Barbarian: Influence

-There is also a filk band from New York called Ookla the Mok.
+There is also a filk band from Buffalo, New York called Ookla the Mok.
 The series was referenced and was involved in the plot of the third-season episode "One Watson, One Holmes" of the CBS television series Elementary.
 In Fairlady #3, by Brian Schirmer and Claudia Balboni, the characters Dunkarr, the Barbarian, Ari and Oosk were inspired by the main characters in the series.

 Merchandise

 Toys

 Action figures of the three main characters were released by Toynami in 2003.
 A board game was released by Milton Bradley Company in 1982.

 Comics and books

 A Sunday strip illustrated by Jack Kirby was planned, but the project was canceled.
-In 1982, a coloring book was published by Golden Books.
-According to Mark Evanier, Whitman Comics had a Thundarr comic book project with scripts by John David Warner and art by Winslow Mortimer.
+Whitman Comics had a Thundarr comic book project with scripts by John David Warner and art by Winslow Mortimer that never went to press.
+Whitman instead published a coloring book in 1982.

+Dynamite Entertainment announced plans in July 2024 for a Thundarr comic debut.
+In October 2025, the publisher announced that the series will debut in January 2026, written by Jason Aaron with art by Kewber Baal and variant covers by Michael Cho, Rob Liefeld, Dan Panosian, Francesco Mattina, Joseph Michael Linsner, Björn Barends, and others.